Korean Kalbi: Grilled Beef Short Ribs (It's Like Bulgogi Only Cheaper)

 Make Bulgogi.
 You can use this same marinade on thinly sliced ribeye or strip steak, much more expensive cuts, and the results are called Bulgogi.

 About the marinade.
 Marinades vary from family to family, but the basic ingredients are the same.
 The marinade above is pretty authentic, but feel free to modify it as you see fit.
 You can use another vinegar if you wish.
-Balsamic or cider vinegar would be good choices.
+Salad grade balsamic or cider vinegar would be good choices.
 Or use lemon juice.
 Don't have Korean chile paste?
 Use Tabasco sauce.
 Fresh ginger, garlic, and onion are important, but powdered will work in a pinch.
 If you wish, you can use OJ or beer instead of water.
 I like OJ.
 Feel free to substitute honey for the sugar.
 Just don't add too much or it will burn.
 If time permits, make the marinade a few hours in advance to allow the liquids to pull flavor out of the onion, garlic, and ginger.
 Overnight is fine.

 1) With a sharp knife, remove the fat cap and the silver skin underneath it.
 Cut into individual bones sections if not already cut that way.
 Stand the meat on its side and slice the meat into 1/8" to 1/4" slices working towards the bone.
 The meat is usually cut thinner in Korean restaurants, but if it is a bit thicker you can get it off with a little pink in the center.
 I try for slices that are about 1.5" wide and about 2" long.
 Trim any excess hard fat.

 2) Dump all the ingredients into a zipper bag or a bowl and mix thoroughly.
 Let the meat marinate in the fridge for at least an hour and up to 12 hours.
 Every hour or so, move the meat around so all of it is exposed to the marinade.